Trainings

 CALM

 CALM (Counseling on Access to Lethal Means) is the oldest and most widely-used training on lethal means safety.
-Designed primarily for practitioners working with at-risk clients, CALM teaches practical intervention methods for reducing an at-risk person's access to lethal means.
+Designed to teach clinicians, gun owners, and the general public practical intervention methods for reducing an at-risk person's access to lethal means.

 Youth Mental Health First Aid